We are identifying ways for people to get involved in making decisions about the management and future of Aotearoa’s marine estate.

-This project is identifying the optimum ways to involve different interest groups in discussions and decision-making around the governance and management of marine environments.
+We are identifying the best ways to involve interested parties in decision-making about the governance and management of marine environments.

-Our aim is to identify and/or improve our understanding of important institutional, social and cultural factors that need to be incorporated into ecosystem-based management, for it to be successfully used to manage New Zealand’s marine estate.
+Our aim is to identify and/or improve our understanding of institutional, social and cultural factors that need to be incorporated into ecosystem-based management for it to be successfully used to manage Aotearoa New Zealand’s marine resources.

 Latest news and updates

 We are delighted to welcome our new Chair, Tania Te Rangingangana Simpson, who brings a wealth of knowledge that is directly relevant to our research into bringing together tikanga and mātauranga Māori with western science and New Zealand law.

 Te tai ra e pari ana ki hea

 Ka rongo te ao

 Kua riro atu koe ki te kapunipunitanga o te tangata.
 Ko te reo o te taiao tera e rangona atu i te mūnga o tōu na reo.